Updated: Jan 7

 ...then you have landed on a terrific blog post!
 Today, I'm sharing a beautiful healing herbal tea blend that will nourish and comfort you during this sacred time of the month.

-Since I am an herbalist, I tend to make my own tea blends from my apothecary, that is comprised of all sorts of loose dried plants.
-I have a trusted source that I get all my plants from, and for this tea blend, we'll be using specific plants for their specific healing properties.
+Since I am an herbalist, I tend to make my own tea blends from my apothecary, which is comprised of all sorts of loose dried plants.
+I have a trusted source, Mountain Rose Herbs, that I get all my plants from, and for this tea blend, we'll be using specific plants for their specific healing properties.

 Ladies, please allow me to introduce my plant friends who are here to soothe, comfort, nourish and restore our bodies during our periods: